Atmus Filtration Technologies Inc (ATMU) Stock is Just Right Size-Neither Too Big Nor Too Small

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 80.72 percent of Atmus Filtration Technologies Inc shares are owned by insiders, and 20.02 percent are held by financial institutions.
+Currently, 80.72 percent of Atmus Filtration Technologies Inc shares are owned by insiders, and 20.49 percent are held by financial institutions.
+Macadam Stephen E., the Director at Atmus Filtration Technologies Inc (ATMU) has bought 5,200 shares of firm on Nov 09 at a price of $19.49 against the total amount of $0.1 million.